 - You should take advantage of these notices because it opens the door and lets the agency know that you are out there.

 - The federal agency, in essence, scouts the commercial market and other agencies to find out best practices and estimated pricing.

 - The procurement planning stage also helps the agency to write better statements of work and, therefore, promote competition.

 Government Procurement Process in Federal Contracting – Purchasing Stage: The federal agency then moves into the purchasing phase.
 The agency publishes a solicitation that allows the commercial sector to place mostly a bid or submit a proposal.
 Solicitations are specially written and governed by statute.
 After receiving various proposals, the DOD procurement process allows the contracting agency to form a source selection board, who then evaluates each bid according to the solicitation’s stated criteria.

 - It is important to understand that a government procurement agency has broad statutory power to make its business judgment decisions.

 - Courts will not second guess the agency’s business judgment decision.

-Contracting Officer’s Role in the Federal Government Procurement Process
+Contracting Officer’s Role in the Federal Government Contracting Process

 - Contracting officers have different levels of buying power.